Men: Elite P12

 Emily Selman

 Emily began her athletic career as a competitive swimmer (member of the USC women’s national champion team) and performed as an aerial acrobat.
 Always inspired by her dad, who rides daily even in the brisk Indiana winters, Emily started riding when she moved to San Francisco and started exploring the roads of Marin.
-After having a couple of kids, Emily joins the AV racing team as an excited rookie.
+After having a couple of kids, Emily joined the AV racing team in 2024 as an excited rookie.
 She spends her weekdays working as a trial attorney at a San Francisco law firm.

 -